ichramm/Windows7JumpListSupport/README.md

 Thanks:

- - To github user @sebastianmoreno for reporting bugs.
+ - To github user @kernelp4nic for reporting bugs.